Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 “Base?”

 “Southpaw says these two’re clean, sir.
-Those two—” the big guy gestured at the stasis bags, “---aren’t doing so good.”
+Those two—” the big guy gestured at the stasis bags, “ - aren’t doing so good.”

 “Right.
 We’re bagging all the laughing men down in the mess.
 Get ‘em down there.”